Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: The It o calculus

 \section{The It\^o calculus}

-The stochastic calculus provides the mathematical framework for analyzing systems subjected to randomness.
-At its core lies the It\^o's Lemma, a fundamental result that generalizes the classical chain rule to stochastic processes.
-Suppose $X_s$ is a stochastic process governed by the stochastic differential equation
+The stochastic calculus provides the framework for analyzing systems influenced by randomness.
+At its core is the It\^o's Lemma, which generalizes the classical chain rule to stochastic processes\footnote{About the physical consequences of the choice of the It\^o calculus, we direct interested reader to \cite{Rumpf}.}.
+Let $X_s$ follow the stochastic differential equation

-where $W_s$ denotes a standard Brownian motion, $\mu(X_s, s)$ represents the drift term, and $\sigma(X_s, s)$ denotes the diffusion coefficient. the deterministic part is characterized by $\mu(X_s, s) \, ds$, which describes the steady temporal evolution of $X_s $ in the absence of stochastic disturbances.
-The term $\sigma(X_s, s) \, dW_s$ corresponds to the stochastic part.
-It denotes the random variations driven by the Brownian motion $W_s$, their magnitude being modulated by the scaling factor $\sigma(X_s, s)$.
-If $\sigma(X_s, s)$ is a constant, the noise term is additive noise.
-Conversely, if $\sigma(X_s, s)$ depends on $X_s$, the noise term is multiplicative.